wallarm/product-documentation/docs/latest/user-guides/settings/integrations/opsgenie.md

 # Opsgenie

-You can set up Wallarm to send alerts to Opsgenie when the following events are triggered:
+You can set up Wallarm to send alerts to Opsgenie.

---8<-- "../include/integrations/events-for-integrations.md"

 ## Setting up integration